 How to Win CCDC: Competition Overview

-• You can bring printed material into competition rooms.
+- You can bring printed material into competition rooms.

-• GitHub and scripts are allowed!
+- GitHub and scripting are allowed!

 Starting the Grind